Duchmolle/Homa-Games---Test-Technique/Assets/README.txt

 Put your talents as a singer / songwriter to good use!

+Phone used for developpement Huwawei P Smart 2019

 Scoring explanation:
 - Pick up a music note = +20 points
 - Pick up a spotlight = +1 to score multiplier